National Interest Waiver Priority Date — Locke Immigration Law

 Overview of the National Interest Waiver

 The National Interest Waiver (NIW) is a special pathway under the EB-2 immigrant visa category for foreign nationals with exceptional ability or for those who hold advanced degrees to obtain a green card without an employer first filing a labor certification application.
+The NIW allows applicants to bypass the perm labor certification process, which is typically required for most employment-based green card categories.
 Someone can sponsor their own EB-2 NIW petition, or an employer can file on behalf of a current or future employee.
+The NIW pathway can help qualified individuals obtain permanent residency in the United States more efficiently.

 Eligibility Criteria for the NIW